0

 This category automates complete travel and tourism workflows, reducing reliance on manual processing while maintaining compliance and security.

-Multiple components (ID validation, weighing, ticketing, dispensing, payment) are orchestrated into an end-to-end automated flow.
+Multiple components (ID validation, weighing, ticketing, dispensing, payment)

 Replacement of full-time service roles